 Implement Advanced Aircraft Technologies: Equipping aircraft with advanced technologies such as terrain awareness and warning systems (TAWS) and traffic collision avoidance systems (TCAS) can significantly enhance situational awareness and prevent accidents.
 These systems provide pilots with visual and audible alerts, giving them time to take corrective action.

-Enhance Emergency Response Planning: Comprehensive emergency response plans are essential to ensure that building occupants and first responders are prepared to handle a variety of emergencies, including aircraft collisions, fires, and explosions.
+Enhance Emergency Response Planning: Comprehensive emergency response plans are essential to confirm that building occupants and first responders are prepared to handle a variety of emergencies, including aircraft collisions, fires, and explosions.
 These plans should include evacuation procedures, communication protocols, and training exercises.
 Regular drills can help building occupants and first responders familiarize themselves with the procedures and improve their response times.

 Example: Conducting regular fire drills and evacuation exercises can help building occupants understand the evacuation routes and procedures.
 Training first responders in how to handle aircraft collisions and building fires can improve their ability to save lives and minimize damage.